 While expanding your social media sphere, keep in mind that the process can be slow.
 As an insurance agency, your content may not exactly go viral.
 But don’t let this discourage you, as it still has potential and value.
 Focus on providing good service and useful information.
 Mark your agency as a reliable resource for people who may need insurance.

 In the insurance industry, when you have a lead, you act on it as soon as possible.
 Just like lead generation, social media can relay and advertise information quickly.

-We humans desire instant gratification.
+Humans desire instant gratification.
 Social media feeds this desire.
-It's called social media for a reason: it exists to connect us and get us communicating.
+It’s called social media for a reason: it exists to connect us and get us communicating instantly.
 When changes occur, you and your prospects can communicate through social media quickly and easily.
 Direct messaging or tagging options allow for instant communication and quick customer service.

 One of the main reasons social media is so beneficial for marketing is its use of visual content.
 According to an article from Killer Visual Strategies, visual information reaches the brain 60,000 times faster than text!
 People can gather information from reading, but they can also learn by seeing.
 Having the facts in the form of charts and graphs is visually appealing, more so than a dense article or lengthy podcast.

 Using these online platforms can help enhance your social media presence.
 Social media is not only valuable because of how many people use it, it’s also more engaging than traditional media.
 Traditional media tends to be more passive, while social media is more active.
 Social media lets you create connections with people, regardless of distance.